microsoft/finops-toolkit/docs/_workbooks/optimization-workbook/cost-optimization-workbook.md

 ## Rate optimization

 This section focuses on strategies to optimize your Azure costs by addressing rate-related factors.
 It includes insights from Advisor cost recommendations, guidance on the utilization of Azure Hybrid Benefit options for Windows, Linux, and SQL databases, and more.
-It also includes recommendations for commitment-based discounts, such as Reservations and Azure Savings Plans.
+It also includes recommendations for commitment discounts, such as Reservations and Azure Savings Plans.
 Rate optimization is critical for reducing the hourly or monthly cost of your resources.

 Here's an example of the Rate optimization section for Windows virtual machines with Azure Hybrid Benefit.